sjthursby/CandiMeth/README.rst

    locate your methylation data you wish to upload (e.g. Suppl.
 Table 1)

 2. Set “Type (set all)” to whatever kind of file you are uploading, for example, RnBeads based outputs are usually comma separated variable files (.csv)

- Note: The default **Auto-detect** setting works well for most file formats.
+:Tip: The default **Auto-detect** setting works well for most file formats.

 3. Set **“Genome (set all)”** to either Human Feb.
 2009 (GRCh37/hg19) or Human Dec.
 2013 (GRCh38/hg38) depending on what genome your array was mapped to (Supp Table 1 is hg19).

- Tip: You can type in Human here to bring up all the human genomes and save time.
+:Tip: You can type in Human here to bring up all the human genomes and save time.

 4. Click **“Start”**: the file should upload to Galaxy and appear as a dataset on the RHS: this goes from grey to orange then finally green if all is well